China (mainland) / Entry requirements

 General requirements for undergraduate courses

-We are a member of the Northern Consortium (NCUK), which offers an International Foundation Year (IFY) at Beijing, Changsha, Chendgu, Chonqqing, Guangzhou, Kunming, Lanzhou, Qingdao, Shanghai, Suzhou, Wuhan and Xi'An.
-Students who have completed the IFY programme and have obtained the required grades will be considered for admission on to the degree programme.
+We are a member of the Northern Consortium (NCUK), which offers an International Foundation Year (IFY) at Beijing, Changsha, Chengdu, Chongqing, Guangzhou, Kunming, Lanzhou, Qingdao, Shanghai, Suzhou, Wuhan and Xi'an.
+Students who have completed the IFY programme and have obtained the required grades will be considered for admission to the degree programme

 Students who completed Year 1 of undergraduate degree studies from a recognised Chinese university may be considered for direct entry to some of the first-year undergraduate programmes.
 However, we strongly advise you to check this with the Admissions Tutor of the relevant programme before making the application.
 Applications must be made through UCAS.

-You would also need to demonstrate proficiency in English language.
+You would also need to demonstrate proficiency in the English language.

 General requirements for postgraduate/research courses